 You will receive an email with details on how to access your classes closer to when they begin.
 A timetable for the classes is available.

-Once a class is complete, you will find a recording of it on this page.
+Once a intensive class is complete, you will find a recording of it on the intensive classes page:

 Requesting questions for discussion